-Draft Downtown San Rafael Precise Plan
+Draft-Downtown San Rafael Precise Plan

-The City is in the process of updating the Downtown San Rafael Precise Plan (City of San Rafael 2020).
-The Downtown San Rafael Precise Plan contains the following principles and policies.
+The City is in the process of updating-prepared the Downtown San Rafael Precise Plan (City of San Rafael Community Development Department 20201) to accompany San Rafael General Plan 2040.
+The Downtown San Rafael Precise Plan contains the following principles and policies that are applicable to population and housing.